TFS 2017 | Team Services

 Deployment queue: Use this option to specify the agent queue in which the jobs will run.
 In the case where multiple jobs are created, all the jobs run on agents within the same agent queue.

 Demands: Use these settings to specify how an agent for executing the tasks will be selected.
-In the case where multiple jobs are created, all the agents must satisfy the demands.
+In the case where multiple jobs are created, all the agents must have capabilities that satisfy the demands.
+For more details, see Capabilities.

 Run on multiple agents in parallel: If you have installed multiple agents, you can specify how the tasks will run in parallel on these agents.
 Select Multi-agent and specify the number of agents to use, or select Multi-configuration and specify details of the multipliers to use.
 See parallel execution using agent phases.